PlayOn Desktop User Guide.

-This guide will walk you through all of PlayOn's features.
+This guide will walk you through all PlayOn Desktop features.
 If you have any additional questions about how to use PlayOn, feel free to email our support team at email@example.com.

-This guide will walk you through all of PlayOn's features.
-If you have any additional questions regarding how to use PlayOn, feel free to contact our support team at firstname.lastname@example.org
+This guide will walk you through all of the PlayOn Desktop features.
+If you have any additional questions regarding how to use PlayOn Desktop, feel free to contact our support team at firstname.lastname@example.org

 We offer free support 7 days a week.

-PlayOn is a streaming hub which organizes all of your favorite online streaming sites and all of your personal media into one convenient location on your PC or mobile phone...It helps you discover new streaming content & manage your own videos and streaming favorites; it functions as a media server and online DVR all wrapped into one easy-to-use console.
+PlayOn Desktop is a streaming hub for your PC which organizes all of your favorite online streaming sites and all of your personal media into one convenient location on your PC or mobile phone...It helps you discover new streaming content & manage your own videos and streaming favorites; it functions as a media server and online DVR all wrapped into one easy-to-use console.

 PlayOn is simple to install and easy to use.